sebastianrjay/Minesweeper/README.md

 - Uses no external JavaScript libraries; relies instead on a purpose-built, streamlined implementation of jQuery that leverages JavaScript's modern DOM functionality to trim off ~9000 lines of code.
-- GUI features animations and sound effects.
+- Gameplay features animations and sound effects.